 A number of New Zealand statutes and regulations contain provisions relevant to border health protection.

-The main legislation is the:
+The main legislation includes:

-- the Civil Defence Emergency Management Act 2002, which provides for other powers if a state of emergency is declared under that Act.
+- Civil Defence Emergency Management Act 2002, which provides for other powers if a state of emergency is declared under that Act.

 Copies of all relevant legislation are available from New Zealand Legislation.